Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

-Stews are in many ways just like soups in that they are deliciously warming comfort foods on a cold Winter's night.
+In many ways, stews are just like soups in that they are deliciously warming comfort foods on a cold winter's night.
 Whether they are made with beef as on this page, other meats like chicken, or even simply with vegetables, stews warm every part of the body as well as the heart and soul.
 One of the drawbacks of making stews, especially with meats like beef, is that they more often than not do require a long, slow cooking time.
 Although this time is usually hands-off cooking, it can mean a lengthy wait for dinner when you have just got home from work, chilled to the bone.

-Hopefully, this page will provide a variety of different beef stew recipes which you will wish to try.
-All of the beef stew recipes fetured here will provide for one substantial serving.
+Hopefully, this page will provide a variety of different beef stew recipes that you will wish to try.
+All of the beef stew recipes featured here will provide for one substantial serving.

 Topside of Beef, Ale and Root Vegetable Stew

 The topside of beef is a very lean cut of meat.
 It is for this reason that the beef is firstly floured and then browned in melted butter, as it does not have the necessary fat content to brown in its own juices.
 Lean beef like topside—just like game—will also take longer to cook than many other cuts.

 - 1/2 medium white onion

 - 1 pint brown ale

 - 1 small parsnip

 - Put the butter in a large stew pot and set to very low heat to melt.

 - Tip the flour in to a flat bottomed bowl and season well with salt and pepper.